Chapel Building Hours

 Mac Unitarian Universalists aims to provide a comfortable space in which students may explore their spirituality and engage in thoughtful dialogue concerning the seven principles of Unitarian Universalism and an understanding of ways in which to engage the principles in everyday life.
 All are welcome regardless of faith tradition or background.

-Meetings are Mondays from 6-7 PM in the Weyerhaeuser Memorial Chapel.
+Meetings are Tuesdays from 7:30-8:30 PM in the Weyerhaeuser Memorial Chapel.

 Muslim Student Association (MSA)